Wasi34/Concert-Mania/README.md

 •	Java Swing
 •	MySQL Database

+Required technogies to run this Project:
+1.Netbeans 8.2
+2.Microsoft SQL Server Management Studio 2008

 Steps of how to run this project:-
 Step 1: Download the zip file.
 Step 2: Execute the sql file in SQL server.
 Step 3: Connect your database with netbeans.